ipfs/community/CONTRIBUTING_JS.md

 #### Error Codes

-When introducing a new "error code" that may be useful outside of the current scope, make sure it is exported as a new Error type:
+When introducing a new error code that may be useful outside of the current scope, make sure it is exported as a new `Error` type:

 ```js
 class NotFoundError extends Error {